Master of Arts, Science Education (Secondary Chemistry)

 Our online chemistry master’s degree will help you reach students in new ways.
-The M.A. in Science Education (Chemistry, 5-12) with its specialization in chemistry prepares you to teach high school chemistry.
+The M.A. in Science Education (Secondary Chemistry) with its specialization in chemistry prepares you to teach high school chemistry.
 You will become a highly qualified high school chemistry teacher trained in advanced chemistry and science teaching methods.

 The M.A. in Science Education, Chemistry program prepares a student to receive a Chemistry 6-12 certification in the state of Tennessee.
 Click here for additional details about Tennessee licensure requirements.